Amr-Abdellatif/Mobile-Net-implmentation-using-PyTorch/README.md

 # MobileNet Fun

-Hey there! 👋 Welcome to my little corner of the code universe, where MobileNet meets whimsy! 🚀
+Hey there! 👋 Welcome to my little corner of the code universe, where MobileNet meets PyTorch! 🚀

 ## What's This?